-Bridging the Gap is a project developed by ARC, originally in conjunction with Newcastle Theatre Royal and The Maltings, designed to contribute towards the creation of new theatre work within the North East region.
+Bridging the Gap was a project developed by ARC, originally in conjunction with Newcastle Theatre Royal and The Maltings, designed to contribute towards the creation and presentation of new theatre work within the North East region.

-The venues work together to offer a joint package of in-kind support to enable North East based artists/theatre companies to develop and present new pieces of work across the venues.
-Over the years the scheme has expanded and now includes ARC, Alnwick Playhouse, Arts Centre Washington, Customs House, Live Theatre, Northern Stage and The Maltings in Berwick.
+The venues worked together to offer a joint package of in-kind support to enable North East based artists/theatre companies to develop and present new pieces of work across the venues.
+Over the years the scheme expanded to include other North East venues, and in 2018, it expanded to Yorkshire taking in York Theatre Royal.

 To date Bridging the Gap has supported: